Skip to content

 There are several crocodile species, and the differences between freshwater and saltwater crocodiles are significant:

 • Saltwater crocodile: Can move between freshwater and saltwater.
-Becomes the largest and oldest.
+Grows the largest and lives the longest.

 • Freshwater crocodile: Smaller, but still larger than alligator.

-Alligator rarely exceeds 10 feet, while crocodiles can become much larger.
+Alligator rarely grows over 10 feet, while crocodiles can grow much larger.

 Distribution and populations